Monisha Unni

-Monisha Unni (24 January 1971 – 5 December 1992) was an Indian actress, known for her works Predominantly in Malayalam films and in a few Tamil films.
+Monisha Unni (24 January 1971 – 5 December 1992) was an Indian actress, known for her works Predominantly in Malayalam films and in a few Tamil and Kannada films.

 Monisha was 16 when she became the youngest actress ever to receive the National Film Award for Best Actress for Nakhakshathangal (1986), her debut feature film.
 Along with Sharada, Shobhana, Meera Jasmine, and Surabhi Lakshmi.
 Monisha Unni is one of six Malayalam actresses who have won the National Film Award for Best Actress.

-In her short career, Monisha collaborated with directors such as M. T. Vasudevan Nair, Hariharan, Priyadarshan, Ajayan, Kamal and Sibi Malayil.
+In her short career, Monisha collaborated with directors such as M. T. Vasudevan Nair, Hariharan, Priyadarshan, Ajayan, Kamaluddin Mohammed Majeed and Sibi Malayil.

 Early life

 Monisha Unni was born in Panniyankara, Kozhikode, in 1971 to Narayanan Unni and Sreedevi Unni.
 She completed her schooling at St. Charles High School, Bangalore, and Bishop Cotton Girls School, Bangalore.
 She then completed her graduation in psychology at Mount Carmel College, Bangalore.
 She had an elder brother, Sajith Unni.